 You can get more information from:

-- The Gay and Lesbian Switchboard – this service is anonymous and will not show up on your telephone bill.
+- The – this service is anonymous and will not show up on your telephone bill.
 You can chat to someone about your feelings and they can answer many of your questions and tell you about support groups and social functions.

-- Visit reputable websites – such as twenty10 or Reach Out
+- Visit reputable websites – such as or

 - Gay and lesbian newspapers – every state has a gay and lesbian newspaper.
 This will tell you what is on and how to access support and social groups.
 You can also subscribe to national magazines.

 - Tel..
 (24 hour telephone counselling service for young people aged 5-18)